ghsyeung/Puppeteer-with-xvfb/readme.md

 ## Running the docker

 You need to build the docker image/container every time you want to run the script, Make sure to remove the container before building another one.
+I cannot go over all commands, but here are some basic commands to get you going.

 ```sh
 # Stop all running containers